 Even so, I know I don’t have the right personality to be a politician or hard-core activist, but I can be an everyday activist (this comes closest to what I mean by that).

 With that in mind, I’ve committed to making sure that my political beliefs are a part of my daily practice and I affect change to the extent that is within my control as an individual.
-That doesn’t include performative activism.
+That doesn’t include performative activism, by the way.